 The best answer to this would be, “I would go along with what the patient is saying.
 If the patient is disturbed I would calm them down and then I would speak to my supervisor.”

-If you received any special program in your previous job this would be the right time to mention it, as CNAs can specialize in different areas such as working with the elderly people, terminally ill, in-patient services or even in the accident and emergency ward at a hospital.
+If you received any specialized training in your previous job, this would be the right time to mention it, as CNAs can specialize in different areas, such as palliative care, in-patient services, or accident and emergency response.

 The best way to answer this question is to recapitulate your qualifications and experience.
 Do not forget to mention what makes you different from the competition.

 While answering this question you must keep in mind that you are here to prove that you are the right person for this job.
-Therefore, grab this opportunity and share with them your interests and enthusiasm about the same.
+Therefore, grab this opportunity and share with them your interests and enthusiasm about your work.

-While answering this question pay more attention to the positive aspects of the job and even when you mention the negative ones, do it in a positive manner.
+While answering this question, pay more attention to the positive aspects of the job and even when you mention the negative ones, do it in a positive manner.
 For example, you could say that the negative aspects of the work are still valuable learning experiences for you.

-Research about the company before the interview, as it will help you answer this better.
-Many candidates would answer by saying something like, “it’s always been my dream to work for your organization.”
-Although there is nothing wrong with the answer, but it sounds cliché.
-You should, therefore, say something like, “your organization has a good reputation and I would feel proud to be part of a team that aims to help others.”
+Research the company before the interview.
+Many candidates would answer by saying something like, “It’s always been my dream to work for your organization.”
+Although there is nothing wrong with the answer, it sounds cliché and frankly untrue.
+You should say something more like, “Your organization has a good reputation and I would feel proud to be part of a team that aims to help others.”
 It may also be helpful to mention what you think sets the company apart from other businesses in the industry.

-These are just a few samples of questions which you may encounter during an interview.
+These are just a few samples of questions you may encounter during an interview.
 Remain truthful and use common sense to answer all the questions put forward.
-Remember you must portray that you have a passion and desire to help others.
-Apart from answering the questions properly, you must present yourself in a professional manner.
-You need to dress properly, arrive on time and answer the questions confidently.
+Remember you must demonstrate that you have a passion and desire to help others.
+You must also always present yourself in a professional manner.
+You need to dress properly, arrive on time, and answer the questions confidently.